 After that first spoonful, I realized how wrong I was.
 Cathy's grandmothers lettuce soup is delicious and full of flavor and I highly encourage you to give it a try.

 This lettuce soup doesn't take long to prep but you'll cook it for 20 to 30 minutes.
 We used a hand blender to puree it but a blender or food processor works just as well.
 And like many soups, it's even better the next day.

-Prep all the ingredients including removing the core of the head of lettuce and pulling off the leaves.
+- Prep all the ingredients including removing the core of the head of lettuce and pulling off the leaves.

-Heat a soup pot with cover over medium heat and melt butter.
+- Heat a soup pot with cover over medium heat and melt butter.
 Add the lettuce, stir, cover and cook until wilted.
 This should take about 15 minutes but give it a stir occasionally so it doesn't burn.
 If you find the heat to high on your stove, turn it down a bit.

 - Add chicken broth to the pot to cover the vegetables.
 You want to add enough broth so the "veggies can float around, but don't drown".

-Cover and cook for 20 - 30 minutes.
+- Cover and cook for 20 - 30 minutes.
 If you are cooking on low and the pot is covered, there's very little chance you'll overcook this soup.

-We used a hand blender to puree the soup but you can use a blender or food processor.
+- We used a hand blender to puree the soup but you can use a blender or food processor.
 When pureeing, if the soup looks to thick, add a little more chicken stock and cook a little longer on medium heat.
 If it looks too thin, continue cooking it down until it reaches the right consistency.

-Taste and adjust seasonings with salt and pepper.
+- Taste and adjust seasonings with salt and pepper.
 I found it needed salt so I added a little and was sure to have salt and pepper shakers on the table.